martout2002/publicityBot/README.md

-# Telegram Forwarder
+# NUSSU Publicity Bot

-A simple Telegram Python bot running on Python3 to automatically forward messages from one chat to another.
+A simple Telegram bot running on Python3 to automate forwarding messages from one chat to another, specifically designed for NUSSU Publicity needs.

-## Migration from V1

-v2 uses a different configuration file format.
-Please refer to the [Configuration](#configuration) section for more information.
-The bot will not start if the configuration file is not in the correct format.

 ## Starting The Bot

-Once you've setup your your configuration (see below) is complete, simply run:
+Once you've set up your configuration (see below), simply run:

 ```shell
 python -m forwarder